defense-cr/defense/README.md

 Defense.store = Defense::RedisStore.new(url: "redis://localhost:6379/0")
 ```

-For simple use cases or tests, you can use the **memory store**:
+For simple use cases or tests you can use the **memory store**:

 ```crystal
 Defense.store = Defense::MemoryStore.new
 ```

-Last but not least, you can implement your own **custom store** by extending the abstract class `Defense::Store`.
+You can also implement your own **custom store** by extending the abstract class `Defense::Store`.

 ### Plugging into the application

 Defense is built as a Crystal `HTTP::Handler`.
-You will need to register the Defense handler to your web
+You will need to register the `Defense::Handler` to your web
 application's handler chain.
 For more information about *handlers* and the *handler chain* follow
 [this link](https://crystal-lang.org/api/latest/HTTP/Server.html).